-- One of the formats for outputting a score was in HP's plotter language.
-Until I figured out raster printing, that was the only way I knew of driving the school's laser printer.
+- One of the formats for outputting a score was in HP's plotter language, to drive the school's laser printer before I figured out its raster mode.
 But I didn't know how to do filled solids, so I emulated them with thousands of lines, and at one point my scores were tying up the printer for 10+ minutes per page and I had to schedule them at intervals to allow others to print in between, which led to a lot of running around fetching and collating pages.
-In early versions it sometimes failed to tell the printer to actually finalise a page, with the result that my music was printed over the top of the work of whichever hapless student happened to be using the printer next.
+An early version failed to issue the "finalise" command and my music was printed over the top of various hapless students' work.

-- There was also a function to broadcast MIDI over the network using a protocol I made up.
-That's because only one of the PCs had a sound card, and that one was usually in use (but not for its sound), so I wrote a TSR program to sit in the background and receive MIDI from whichever other PC I was using.
+- There was also a function to broadcast MIDI events over the IPX network.
+Only one of the PCs had a sound card, and that one was usually in use (but not for its sound), so I wrote a TSR program to sit in the background and receive MIDI from whichever other PC I was using.
 The person on the sound machine didn't usually mind as long as I remembered to ask!
 (I did of course try to co-ordinate a chorus of beeping PCs as well; it's the sort of thing you do at that age.)

 - There was a feature called the Graphical Orchestral Positioning System (GOPS), which let you set the virtual location of each instrument by dragging coloured boxes around with the mouse (I was never any good at graphics but I wanted to use a fancy-sounding name for some reason).

 - Early versions were so bad at drawing accidentals on my inkjet printer that I added an option to miss them out and leave space for them to be penned in by hand.
 It got better later, but I never did get rid of that option.